 The Paralegal Certificate Program consists of approximately 300 hours of overall academic engagement (including approximately 190 in-class hours and a minimum of 110 hours for completing assignments) over a period of nineteen weeks.
 The content is organized into a Paralegal Skills course, five Law courses, and two Survey courses.

 Paralegal Skills teaches the basic “nuts and bolts” of being a paralegal, regardless of the type of law firm or legal environment.
 The first part of Paralegal Skills is devoted to legal terminology.
 The course also covers professional responsibility and legal ethics, the federal and state court systems, rules of evidence, rules of civil procedure, proper citation of cases and statutes, legal research (online and in a law library), and legal writing (such as demand letters, complaints, motions, and briefs).
 Students take three examinations (including a final exam) and complete several writing assignments during the Paralegal Skills course.

 The Law courses cover five major areas of law.
 Each Law course is four to five weeks in length, and the courses are scheduled throughout the nineteen weeks of the program.
 Students must pass one examination at the end of each Law course with a minimum grade of 70 percent.
 While there are dozens of specialized areas of law, the Law courses provide students with a breadth of basic legal knowledge that will enable them to perform well in most law office environments.

-In addition to the four Law courses, the Paralegal Certificate Program also includes Survey courses that present overviews of the law in the following areas:
+In addition to the five Law courses, the Paralegal Certificate Program also includes Survey courses that present overviews of the law in the following areas: